Ph.D., Statistics, University of Pittsburgh

 A.B., Mathematics, Princeton University

-Dr. David Hunter is professor of statistics and head of the Department of Statistics, where he also serves as co-director of online programs.
+Dr. David Hunter is a professor in the Department of Statistics, where he also serves as co-director of online programs.
 He was a high school mathematics teacher prior to earning his doctorate in statistics and joining the Penn State faculty in 1999.
-At Penn State, he has taught statistics at all levels from introductory to graduate level, and as department head he has overseen Penn State's rise to national prominence as a center for expertise in statistics education.
+At Penn State, he has taught statistics at all levels from introductory to graduate level, and as department head from 2012 to 2018 he oversaw Penn State's rise to national prominence as a center for expertise in statistics education.
 His research interests include statistical computing, models for social networks, and statistical clustering.

 Eugene J. Lengerich